Q: I’m 45 years old, why can’t I see my smartphone without holding it further away or enlarging the print size?

 Q: When should I have my children’s eyes examined?

 A: Parents often wonder when to schedule their children for an eye exam.
 According to the American Optometric Association, eye exams should be performed at 6 months, 3 years of age, and before starting first grade.
 At Texas State Optical, we participate in InfantSEE which offers an eye exam for children ages 6 to 12 months at no charge.
 It is important to let us know if you notice any problems with your child’s eyes such as squinting, closing one eye, one eye turning in, or excessive blinking.
 Our office offers frames to fit children of all ages and many prescriptions are eligible for same day glasses.

 Q: I regularly use over the counter eye drops when my eyes feel irritated.
 Is this good for my eyes?

-A: No, it's not helping your eyes or vision.
-If you feel that you need eye drops, there must be something medically wrong with your eyes.
-You should schedule a consultation so we can have your eyes checked to understand the cause of the discomfort in your eyes and recommend a suitable course of treatment for your condition which may or may not include eye drops.
+A: If you feel that you need eye drops regularly, there may be something medically wrong with your eyes.
+You should schedule a consultation so the eye doctor can check your eyes and identify the cause of the discomfort in your eyes and recommend a suitable course of treatment for your condition, which may or may not include eye drops.